 However, some people may need emergency medical attention.
 Watch for symptoms and learn when to seek emergency medical attention.

-Look for emergency warning signs* for COVID-19.
-If someone is showing any of these signs, seek emergency medical care immediately
+If someone is showing any of these signs, seek emergency medical care immediately:

 • Trouble breathing